 Introduction Why General Education?
-1
+1 1

 Calendar of Dates 3

 Handbook Guide 5

-Handbook Guide

 Information for all Undergraduate Students 7

-Objectives of the General Education Program 7

-General Education requirements

-Faculty requirements

-Student choice of subjects 8

-Students enrolling in combined courses 8

-Combined courses with a 50% General Education requirement 8

-Student involvement in the General Education Program 8

-Administrative arrangements 9

-Where to get help and information

-The enrolment process 9

-Completing the General Education enrolment form

-Quotas and preferences

-Timetabling and subject formats

-Alternative mode subjects

-Campus at which subjects are taught

-Credit points, HECS and General Education

-Additional information for undergraduate students who first enrolled before 1996

-Transitional arrangements

-The Heinz Harant Prize 10
+Objectives of the General Education Program.
+General Education requirements Faculty requirements Student choice of subjects Students enrolling in combined courses Combined courses with a 50% General Education requirement.
+Student involvement in the General Education Program.
+Administrative arrangements.
+Where to get help and information The enrolment process.
+Completing the General Education enrolment form.
+Quotas and preferences Timetabling and subject formats Alternative mode subjects are taught Credit points.
+HECS and General Education 7 7 8 8 8 8 9 9 9 9 9 9 9 9 9 9 9 9 9 0

-Subject Descriptions
+Subject Descriptions 1 1

-Faculty of Arts and Social Sciences

-Faculty of the Built Environment

-College of Fine Arts 24

-Faculty of Commerce and Economics

-Faculty of Engineering

-Faculty of Law

-Faculty of Life Sciences

-Faculty of Medicine

-Board of Studies in Professional Studies

-Facuty of Science and Technology 50
+Faculty of Arts and Social Sciences Faculty of the Built Environment Faculty of the College of Fine Arts Faculty of Commerce and Economics Faculty of Engineering Faculty of Engineering Faculty of Law Faculty of Life Sciences Faculty of Medicine Faculty of Science and Technology 21 24 31 36 39 46

+Index 5 5